ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Additional unit APIs

+We considered a few different options for displaying units within a cell, but it was unclear if any of them would satisfy the requirements of our clients.
+Because there are a number of open questions regarding the client requirements, we decided to defer any work involving units.

+Some of the options considered are described below:

+#### Expose unit and unitDisplay from the Intl.NumberFormatter

+We could add attributes for `unit` and `unit-display` that mirror the `unit` and `unitDisplay` configuration options on the `Intl.NumberFormatter`.

+**Pros:**

+-   Built-in localization support

+**Cons:**

+-   `Intl.NumberFormatter` supports a fairly limited amount of `unit` values with no way to extend the supported set
+-   Requires all records to have the same unit

+#### Add prefix and suffix attributes

-We considered adding attributes for `prefix` and `suffix` that could be used to specify any string to append to the front or back of the formatted number.
-We decided against this idea because it poses some localization challenges.
-For example, the prefix or suffix might change based on the value of the number (e.g. `1 gram` vs `2 grams`).
-Additionally, there may be cases where units that are a suffix in one locale are a prefix in another (e.g. `56.8 degrees Celsius` in English will be represented as `摂氏 56.8 度` in Japanese).
-Therefore, we decided to require units to be those supported by ECMAScript so that localization would be built in to the formatter.
+We could add attributes for `prefix` and `suffix` that could be used to specify any string to append to the front or back of the formatted number.

+**Pros:**

+-   Fairly flexible, as it does not impose any restrictions on the units that are supported

+**Cons:**

+-   Poses localization challenges.
+For example:
+    -   The prefix or suffix might need to change based on the value of the number (e.g. `1 gram` vs `2 grams`)
+    -   A prefix in one locale might be a suffix in another locale (e.g. `56.8 degrees Celsius` in English will be represented as `摂氏 56.8 度` in Japanese)
+-   Doesn't provide the flexibility of having different units for each record

+#### Specify prefix and suffix through additional fields in the record

-Additionally, we considered adding attributes for `prefix-field-name` and `suffix-field-name` which would allow those values to be populated with a dynamic field value rather than a constant string.
+We could add attributes for `prefix-field-name` and `suffix-field-name` which would allow those values to be populated with a dynamic field value rather than a constant string.
 This could help use cases where values have disparate types or units.
-We decided this is not necessary initially but could revisit in the future.
 See [this thread](https://github.com/ni/nimble/pull/1268#discussion_r1212385898) for more discussion.

+**Pros:**

+-   Flexible; allows different units per record and does not impose any restrictions on the units that are supported.
+-   Solves the problem where units might change based on the value of the number (e.g `1 gram` vs `2 grams`)

+**Cons:**

+-   Requires adding additional fields to each record, which could significantly increase memory usage in the cases where there are many records, each of which has many numeric values requiring prefix and/or suffix fields
+-   Poses localization challenges.
+For example:
+    -   A prefix in one locale might be a suffix in another locale (e.g. `56.8 degrees Celsius` in English will be represented as `摂氏 56.8 度` in Japanese)

 ### Expose all configuration options of Intl.NumberFormatter